How to Start Watercolor Painting for Beginners in 2025

 Wet on Dry

 With this technique, you apply wet paint onto dry paper or onto an area of already-dry paint.
 This watercolor technique for beginners will give the painter the most control and precision because the paint will only go wherever your brushstrokes place it.
-In other words, the paint won’t run or bleed at all, like in the following wet on wet technique.
+In other words, the paint won’t run or bleed at all, like in the following wet-on-wet technique.
 This is one of the most useful skills when it comes to watercolor painting for beginners.

 Wet on Wet

 As the name implies, wet paint is applied to either wet paper or added to a wash of fresh, wet paint already on the paper.
 This will create a fluid effect and unpredictable spread of color, as the water flows from wet to less wet areas.
-You don’t really have a whole lot of control with this technique, but it’s fun and can result in some pretty unique patterns.
-This can be a tricky skill when you first start exploring watercolor painting for beginners, so don’t be afraid to experiment and practice with it.

 Mixing ColorsÂ

 The amount of water will also determine how much the paint will spread.
 Large washes (think background) will require more water, while detail work will need less water.
-You can also mix two different pigments together to create a new color.
-This is where a palette comes in handy, so you can moisten and mix the pigments together.
-A great tip is to check your colors on a piece of scrap paper to make sure you like how they mixed, as it makes watercolor painting for beginners a lot more successful.Â
+You can also mix two different pigments to create a new color.
+This is where a palette comes in handy, so you can moisten and mix the pigments.
+A great tip is to check your colors on a piece of scrap paper to make sure you like how they mix, as it makes watercolor painting for beginners a lot more manageable.Â

 Dry Time

-Since wet on wet and wet on dry painting will produce different effects, dry time can also affect watercolor painting for beginners.
+Since wet-on-wet and wet-on-dry painting will produce different effects, dry time can also affect watercolor painting for beginners.
 Depending on how much you want the colors to blend and bleed, or not, will require different dry times.
 The drier the bottom layer, the less the colors will mix, giving your top layer more defined edges.
 Experimenting with different dry times and their effects is a great way to learn a bit more about watercolor painting for beginners.

 Creating Gradients